adrino181/Nob-Sql-Editor/README.md

 You might need to do some changes in webpack to build it in your folder but follow sql.js documentation for it.

-You can create tables and query them and using it like a wrapper for frontend to run intensive task which require large data handaling, saving your server cost.
-Deploy your wasm file to cdn and thats all.

 ## Build

 Made on node v14.17